Updated on July 11th, 2021 // by Katie Griffin

-One very useful, inexpensive tool to tuck away in your birth bag is a heated rick sock.
-In fact, I love them so much that I recommend that couples keep two on hand!
+One very useful, inexpensive tool to tuck away in your birth bag is a heated rice sock.
+Heat can encourage relaxation in your neck and shoulders or feel incredible on your lower back or hip flexors which can cramp during labor.
+I love these rice socks so much that I recommend that couples keep two on hand!
 Today we’re going to learn how to make a simple heated rick sock in just 3 easy steps:

-- 3 lb bag of rice (one 3lb bag for each sock)
+- 3 lb bag of rice (one 3lb bag for each heated rice sock)

 - Long sock – Knee length socks are ideal for this project.
 I purchased this snazzy pair of socks at my local big box store for just under $3.